FlorianRappl/kras/README.md

 *Isn't this the same as http-proxy-middleware?*

 [http-proxy-middleware](https://github.com/chimurai/http-proxy-middleware) is a great package.
 Maybe if I would have known about it earlier kras (or any earlier form of it) would not exit.
 But kras is different.
 While http-proxy-middleware gives you a tool for being used in an Express application, kras gives you a full server including a finished client for simple modifications and interactions during runtime.
 Furthermore, kras can be used as a library, which creates the full server for you.
 Finally, kras tries to be easy to extend with its injector model, which is completely independent of Express or any other HTTP framework.
 The way I see it http-proxy-middleware would be the lib of choice for bringing proxy-ing capabilities to an Express application, while kras is the tool of choice for general mocking or proxy-ing of requests via a localhost service.

+*Can I write my own injector?*

+Yes.
+Injectors are powerful stuff and can be written in your own code base / project or in their own repository.
+They could be globally registered or published via NPM.
+More details [can be found here](docs/injectors.md).

+*I don't like the web client - what can I do?*

+The bundled client is only the default client.
+If you prefer you can interact with kras via `curl` or postman or any other possibility to run raw API requests.
+If this is too tedious you could also write a custom client.
+If the client is registered as an NPM package kras can also (via the configuration) serve that client from the mangement endpoint.
+Details are aggregated [in the client documentation](docs/client.md).

 ## License